Position Statement on Concussion

 What is concussion?

-This document is based on the latest evidence in concussion care, as presented by the Concussion in Sport Group at the 2016 Consensus Conference in Berlin.
+In the interest of athlete safety and wellness ASPETAR has committed itself to provide such information, and to take the lead to make evidence-based concussion care available to all athletes in Qatar.
+This document is based on the latest evidence in concussion care, as presented in the Consensus statement on concussion in sport: the 6th International Conference on Concussion in Sport–Amsterdam, October 2022.
 Because the body of knowledge about concussion and concussion care is growing rapidly, this document will be updated regularly.
-The current guidelines of the Football Association (FA)1 and the Australian Institute of Sport2 were used as base documents for these guidelines.
+In addition to the Amsterdam consensus, he current guidelines of the International Football Federation (FIFA) (1) and the Australian Institute of Sport position statement on concussion and brain health 2024 (2) were used as base documents for these guidelines.

 The purpose of this position statement and guidelines is to provide guidelines on safe concussion management to sport federations and clubs in Qatar, to be adopted as policy by the federations/clubs.
 The document is supported by an ongoing awareness and education process among all stakeholders in sport in Qatar.